Prismik/prismik.github.io/content/projects/swifttracer/index.md

 }
 ```

-We can now decode that type in `AnyMaterial` and store it in the wrapped property without worrying about it's concrete implementation.
+We can now decode that type in `AnyMaterial` and store it in the wrapped property without worrying about its concrete implementation.

 ```swift
 init(from decoder: Decoder) throws {